jolicht/powerdns/README.md

-# PowerdnsBundle
+# Powerdns Api Client

-Bundle to use PowerDNS-Api.
+Library to use PowerDNS-Api.

 ## Installation